Uroplectes otjimbinguensis: Habitat

 U. otjimbinguensis inhabits woody vegetation growing in arid regions, taking shelter under peeling bark and in the holes of tree trunks.
-A 2008 study investigating scorpion species richness versus altitude at the Brandberg Massif found that it was one of only 5 out of 20 documented species to be present at all altitudes (400-2600m above sea level.)
+A 2008 study investigating scorpion species' richness versus altitude at the Brandberg Massif found that it was one of only 5 out of 20 documented species to be present at all altitudes (400-2,600m above sea level.)

 Venom

-Like most scorpions, U. otjimbinguensis possesses venom consisting of a cocktail of protein, peptides and other molecules used to subdue prey and defend against predators.
+Like most scorpions, U. otjimbinguensis possesses venom consisting of a cocktail of protein, peptides and other molecules used to subdue prey and defend itself against predators.
 Due to a coevolutionary arms race between scorpions and their prey, the molecular structure of scorpion venom is often species-specific and can be used as barcode for identifying species.
 A 2018 study that investigated the efficacy of venom barcoding in a selection of Namibian and Angolan species found that U. otjimbinguensis venom had a species-specific molecular signature and was unsurprisingly most similar to the venom of Uroplectes planimanus, the only other Uroplectes in the study.
 Additionally, the study found that Angolan U. otjimbinguensis venom strongly diverged from that of Namibian specimens, possibly due to geographic separation caused by the Kunene River.